MercyArik/Sales-Performance-Analysis-for-a-Retail-Store/README.md

 - /PowerBI: Contains Power BI files for the dashboard.
 ### Tools Used
 The following applications was used for data cleaning, analysis, manipulation and visualizations:
-- Microsoft Excel: Data cleaning
+- Microsoft Excel: Data cleaning, exploration and initial metrics calculation.
-- SQL Server DB: Data extraction, aggregation and joining
+- SQL Server DB: for running SQL queries
-- PowerBI: Data visualization
+- PowerBI: for interactive data visualization dashboard
+- Github to document my portfolio